 What is a Fapiao?

 Fapiao is, in essence, invoicing in China.
 Put simply, fapiao is legal proof of purchase for a good or service.
 When a local transaction occurs, the seller issues a fapiao.
+The invoice is generated by a government supplied software, pre-supplied invoice sheets, and special printers linked to the central taxation system.
 And just to state the obvious, ALL domestic transactions in China have to be recorded, and fapiaos must be provided.
 If a seller refuses to issue a fapiao, the buyer is allowed to appeal to the tax bureau.

 The fapiao system is run by China’s State Taxation Administration (STA).
 The governmental body issues, distributes, records and supervises fapiao handling across China.
 The STA allocates fapiaos to companies in China based on their business scope.
 For instance, the quota for small taxpayers might include a fapiao booklet that contains 25-50 sheets, and each sheet’s value cannot exceed 10,000 RMB.

 Please note that new WFOEs that have just been set up are subject to several restrictions regarding how many invoices they can issue and each invoice’s total value.
 These conditions vary between different localities in China, and are handled locally at the relevant tax bureau office.

 - Buyers use the fapiao for reclaiming business expenses

 - Sellers use the fapiao for tax offsetting and rebates